MARBLER: An Open Platform for Standardized Evaluation of Multi-Robot Reinforcement Learning Algorithms: Experiments

 \subsection{Evaluation Protocol}

 We evaluated all algorithms in the PCP, Warehouse, MT, and AT scenarios with 4, 6, 4, and 4 robots respectively.
 Before training each algorithm, we ran a hyperparameter search in the Simple Navigation environment in a manner similar to~\cite{papoudakis2021benchmarking}.
-Exact details on the hyperparameter search along with the hyperparameters we used for each algorithm can be found in the supplementary material\footnote{Supplementary material can be found \href{https://shubhlohiya.github.io/MARBLER/assets/supplementary.pdf}{here}}.
+Exact details on the hyperparameter search along with the hyperparameters we used for each algorithm can be found in the supplementary material.

 We trained VDN and QMIX for a total of 5 million time steps in each scenario.
 Given the conflicting evidence about off-policy algorithms being more sample efficient than on-policy algorithms due to their use of a replay buffer~\cite{mappo,papoudakis2021benchmarking}, we trained MAPPO for a total of 25 million time steps.
 We trained five seeds for each algorithm.